 Finally, any record of out of season or out of place birds are noteworthy.
 I welcome all "unexpected" types of photo records or pictures of possible hybrid species as long as they are within the North-central Texas boundaries as outlined here.

-Written observations of rare birds are welcome as 'informative" and I do post them, but this is not the place to post text-only reports as they won't get archived.
+Written observations of rare birds are welcome as 'informative" and, rarely, I do post them.
+However, this is not the place to find opinions or comments as they won't get archived.
 I recommend written submission to eBird as the best way to archive sightings.